 Students who attend Lake Tech shall dress in a manner appropriate for the job in which they are receiving training, including any special protective gear and professional uniforms.
-All clothing must be clean, neat, modest, in good repair, appropriately sized, and be neither distracting nor offensive.
-Jewelry and makeup, if worn, must be in accordance with the program Master Plan of Instruction.
-Please refer to the Master Plans of Instruction for individual program dress code policies.
+All clothing, makeup, and jewelry must be clean, neat, modest, in good repair, appropriately sized, and be neither distracting nor offensive.
+Students are expected to display their valid student ID, or have on their person when unable to display due to safety in the program, at all times.